coulomb-refined

 // )

-The following table summarizes the "algebraic" overlay policy.
+The following table summarizes the algebras and operations supported by this package.
 Examples of Fractional value types include Double, Float, BigDecimal, spire Rational, etc. Integral value types include Int, Long, BigInt, etc.

 Value Type Predicate Add Alg Mult Alg + * / pow (exponent)